JowoScript/JowoScript/README.md

 <div align="justify">
 <ol>
 <li>All types of psychometric test questions should be eliminated as a requirement for entering the workforce or of kind</li>
-<li>The government is strictly prohibited from waging war between countries except to combat gambling sites, narcotics, and the like</li>
+<li>The government is strictly prohibited from waging war between countries except to combat gambling sites, narcotics, corruption and the like</li>
 <li>Must follow obey the legal policy rules and regulations in force in the country where you live and cannot be contested by any party</li>
 <li>Whatever type of cryptocurrency is not allowed forever to buy my products at any time, back to point number 7 and Only the local currency of your country of residence is allowed to purchase my products, back to point number 7.
 This fair and justice for government (So the local currency government value have more powerful than cryptocurrency)</li>
 <li>Sites that contain pornography and immorality are strictly prohibited, back to point number 7 (Website or app users must be 20+ for adult content movie warnings)</li>